 Hard inquiries generally occur when a lender or credit card issuer checks your credit when making a lending decision, and you typically have to authorize them.

 But what about simply checking if you prequalify for a credit card?
-Can a prequalification hurt your credit score?
+Can a prequalification hurt your credit scores?

 The simple answer is “no,” but the full picture gets a bit more complicated.